Madagascar at the 2026 Winter Olympics

-Madagascar will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Madagascar competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+Alpine skiers Mathieu Gravier and Mialitiana Clerc were the country's flagbearers during the opening ceremony.
+Meanwhile, the pair were also the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.